artsiomaheyeu/ProcessMemoryInfo/README.md

 Windows only, but not forever!

-[Portable version] - Download on your PC and extract from archive [Package version] - Chose this one if you got faulty virus alert (It is possible to see malware caution because I haven't got valid certificate)
+[Portable version] - Just download on your PC

+[Package version] - Chose this one if you got faulty virus alert (It is possible to see malware caution because I haven't got valid certificate)

 ## Tech